 Unexpected fact: we learned that the tallest mountain in the Scottish Highlands does not even reach 3,000 feet.
 Boone sits at 3,300 feet.
 But the Highlands are cooler than Boone, to be clear.

 Next, we got back on the bus.
 I was really thirsty, but there was no water.
-We were hoping for a familiar “comfort stop” where I could buy some snacks and hot tea, but our bus driver told us: “The next stop is trees” so we had to go a few hours with no water.
+I was hoping for a familiar “comfort stop” where I could buy some snacks and hot tea, but our bus driver told us: “The next stop is trees” so we had to go a few hours with no water.
 Not ideal.
 We drove through more scary roads and eventually arrived in a village in Scotland called Arrochar.
 I’d never been so grateful to lie down in a hotel bed.
 I took some medicine and started to feel much better.

 After dinner, We walked around outside (the sun doesn’t set until 10pm!) and hung out with our friends.
 This is also the night when I realized how much older we are than our newly acquired friend group.
 They we shocked that we were over 25 and could not BELIEVE that Bret was over 30.
 It cracked me up when I realized some of them were 18.
 Here we are in Arrochar!